 There are 20 Elon Musk workplace rules to instantly level up any company.
 Both SpaceX and Tesla live by these rules.

-You can apply these rules to a fortune 500 company or a small business.
+You can apply these rules to a Fortune 500 company or a small business.
 The results will be the same.
-Increased productivity.
-I showcase this by adding an Elon Musk quote followed by my $0.02 to each rule.
+Increased productivity and improved work culture.

 #1 Skip the chain of command in communication